« Babson Thought & Action

 “I believe the DBA program will enhance performance and effectiveness in my current role but will allow for easier expansion into new markets for my firm.
 I intend to stay in the corporate world instead of transitioning to academia, but I would still like to create and publish research at the rigor acceptable to management journals that can be used directly by practitioners.”

-This is part of a series highlighting the entrepreneurial leaders in the inaugural cohort of Babson’s new Doctor of Business Administration program.
+This is part of a series of profiles highlighting the individual entrepreneurial leaders in the inaugural cohort of Babson’s new Doctor of Business Administration program.
 Read more about Babson’s first DBA candidates.

 Posted in Community